EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **For more about 19th-century games and toys**, see King Manor 2024 and Chudacoff 2007.
 Marbles were also popular and found in the 2011 archaeological excavations of Seneca Village, but they are too small to depict in the model.

-### 11. AME Zion Church and Greenhouse
+### 11. AME Zion Cemetery

-**First landowners**: Rosenzweig & Blackmar 1992, 65; Ng 1999, 41, citing Grady Turner, Cynthia Copeland, and Herbert Signoret’s research in the New York City Land Conveyances Grantor Index 1825–1832.
+**First landowners**: Rosenzweig & Blackmar 1992, 65; Commissioners of Records 1858.
 **Location of AME Zion’s lands**: Sage 1856.
-**AME Zion Church history and break from the John Street Church**: Hood 1914, 19-21; Bradley 1956, 81-83.
+**AME Zion Church history and break from the John Street Church**: Hood 1914, 19–21; Bradley 1956, 81–83.
+See also Rush 1866.
-**GPR Testing**: Conyers 2005.
-**Laying of cornerstone**: *New-York Daily Tribune* 1853, 7.
+**AME Zion’s burial grounds**: Rush 1866, 25; Bradley 1956, 61; Meade 2020, 152, 216, 349.
+Ground penetrating radar tests confirm burials remain today (Conyers 2005.)
+**Samuel and William Stillwell**: Uncle/ nephew relationship (Bradley 1956, 72).
+Samuel Stillwell was an important lay leader and trustee of the John St. Methodist Church, a surveyor, and a close friend of governor DeWitt Clinton (Bradley 1856, 72, 75).
+William M. Stillwell administered sacraments to AME Zion before the congregation could ordain their own minister; he also led a schism of white parishioners from the John St. Methodist Church, who objected to the clergy attempting to take power from the lay members (Bradley 1856 62, 72–76, 81–83).
+In 1822, along with two other white Methodist ministers, William Stillwell ordained Abraham Thompson, James Varick, and Leven Smith as Elders [ministers] (Bradley 1956, 95).
+**Samuel Stillwell’s property**: Randel 1820, Map No. 41; Sage 1856.
+**Hundreds of people buried in AME Zion’s cemetery**: Estimate based on the number of individuals in city death records that were noted as having been buried in AME Zion’s cemetery between 1826 and 1856 (New York County Municipal Death Records 1812–1860).
+**Our rendering of the cemetery**: was inspired by historic photos of other AME Zion church cemeteries, especially the [Mount Zion AME Zion Church](https://www.loc.gov/item/nj0515/) in Gloucester, NJ (Lacey 1940) and the cultural landscape and ground penetrating radar (GPR) study of the Rossville AME Zion Church in the Sandy Ground community of Staten Island (Jablonski Building Conservation 2015, 2025).
+**For a short history of the AME Zion Church** see Winchell 2020.

+### 12. AME Zion Church

+**Membership of Seneca Village families in the AME Zion Church**: Williams (family oral history and Zuille 1892, 27); McCollins (Methodist Marriage Register for the City of New York 1819–1837, 102); Smith (Bradley 1956, 91, 95).
+In 1828, Leven Smith was urged for the position of Superintendent [Bishop] but he declined (Bradley 1956, 101).
+**Women in the AME Zion church**: Women were included in voting and had supported the church from its beginnings with donations and in abolitionist causes.
+Some prominent female abolitionists and suffragists, including Harriet Tubman and Sojourner Truth, were members (Bradley 1956, 56, 79–82, 108).
+See also Hood 1895, 159–161.
+**Church building in Seneca Village**: New-York Daily Tribune 1853, 7.
+Details of our rendering, such as the cupola and  building entrance were inspired by other AME Zion churches, especially [St. David AME Zion Church](https://maap.columbia.edu/mbl_place/59.html), built in 1840 in the Eastville community of Sag Harbor, NY (MAAP 2024), and [Salem AME Zion Church](https://www.roslynlandmarks.org/profiles/salem-ame-church), built in 1862 in Roslyn, NY (Roslyn Landmark Society 2025).
 **Map showing greenhouse**: Sage 1856.
-**For a short history of the AME Zion Church** see Winchell 2020.

-### 12. Haff House and Garden
+### 13. Haff House and Garden

-**Smith’s ownership of the land**: NYPTAR 1828–1841; Sage 1838.
+**Levin Smith’s ownership of the land**: NYPTAR 1828–1841; Sage 1838.
-**Smith in the AME Church**: Bradley 1956, 83.
+**Levin Smith in the AME Church**: Smith was ordained an Elder [minister] in the church by William Stillwell in 1822, became the pastor of the downtown “mother” AME Zion Church in 1823, and declined a nomination for Superintendent [Bishop] in 1828 (Rush 1866, 78; Bradley 1956, 95, 97, 101).
-**Levin Smith portrait**: The only known image of a Seneca Village resident is an artist’s portrait of Smith in the collection of Mother AME Zion Church, reproduced in New-York Historical Society Education Department 2010, 17.
+Levin Smith portrait: The only known image of a Seneca Village resident is an artist’s portrait of Smith in the collection of Mother AME Zion Church, reproduced in New-York Historical Society Education Department 2010, 17.
-**Haff’s ownership**: NYPTAR 1842–1857; USBC 1850; NYSC 1855; Sage 1856; Miller 2022, 189-190.
+**John P. Haff’s ownership of the property**: NYPTAR 1842–1857; USBC 1850; NYSC 1855; Sage 1856; Miller 2022, 189–190.
-**Haff family names**: NYSC 1855.
-**Relationship to Rev. Stillwell**: 1831 marriage announcement Sawyer 1931, 11.
+**Ann Eliza Haffs’ relationship to Rev. William Stillwell**: 1831 marriage announcement in Sawyer 1931, 11.
-**Rev. Stillwell’s relationship to AME Zion Church**: Hood 1914, 19-21; Bradley 1956, 81-83.
+**Rev. William Stillwell’s relationship to AME Zion Church**: Hood 1914, 19–21; Bradley 1956, 62, 72–76, 81–83, 95.
+See notes for 11.
+AME Zion Cemetery.
-**Haff’s gardening prize**: American Institute of the City of New York 1844, 30, cited in Lee and Hunter 2016, 4-5.
+**John Haff’s gardening prize**: American Institute of the City of New York 1844, 30, cited in Lee and Hunter 2016, 4–5.
-**Haff’s proprietorship of Elm Park**: Lamb 1884, cited in Lee and Hunter 2016, 4-5.
+**John Haff’s proprietorship of Elm Park**: Lamb 1884, cited in Lee and Hunter 2016, 4–5.
+**Haff children**: NYSC 1855.

-### 13. Williams House
+### 14. Williams House

-**Williams first individual to buy land in village**: New York City Land Conveyances 1630–1975; Rosenzweig & Blackmar 1992, 65.
+**Williams first individual to buy land in village**: Commissioners of Records 1858; Rosenzweig & Blackmar 1992, 65.
 **Place of birth, occupation, and family members**: USBC 1850; NYSC 1855.
 **Ages of family members** in the annotation diverge slightly from those reported in the 1855 census and are based on more reliable sources, courtesy of his descendant Mareia Williams, including the death certificate of Jeremiah Williams, the marriage certificate of Jeremiah and Ann E[liza] Turin Williams, the death certificate of Andrew Elias Williams, and an affidavit of Ellen Ann [Williams] Butler.
 **Membership in the African Society and AME Zion Church**: Zuille 1892, 27-28; Alexander 2008, 155.